Willie Hector: Professional career

-Hector was selected by the Los Angeles Rams of the NFL with the 60th pick in the 1961 NFL draft.
-He was also selected by the San Diego Chargers of the AFL with the 80th pick in the 1961 AFL draft.
+Hector was selected by the Los Angeles Rams of the NFL with the 60th overall pick in the 1961 NFL draft.
+He was also selected by the San Diego Chargers of the AFL with the 80th overall pick in the 1961 AFL draft.
 He played in twelve games for the Rams during the 1961 season.
 Hector then played for the Calgary Stampeders of the CFL from 1962 to 1963, appearing in one game in 1962 and five games in 1963.

 Coaching career

 Hector was the head football coach at Tamalpais High School from the 1965 season through 1968.

 Personal life

 Willie's sons Zuri and Byron both played football as well.
 Zuri played as a defensive back for the USC Trojans.
 Byron played football for the Cal Golden Bears.
 Willie's grandson Ayden Hector was a four star prospect in the class of 2020 at Eastside Catholic School in Sammamish, Washington.
 He was named as a defensive back to the Class 3A all-state high school football team in his junior year, after the Eastside Crusaders won the WIAA 3A State Championship.